Luis de Zulueta: Biography

 Dolores Escolano y de la Peña.
 He was of Cuban descent on his father side and Gaditan on his mother side.
-Zulueta, a native Spanish speaker, never got to fully dominate the Catalan language.
-His father (who died in 1894) was a prominent lawyer, linked to the local banking industry.
-After the decease of the former, Zulueta interrupted his secondary education studies to work as bank clerk.
+Zulueta, a native Spanish speaker, never completely mastered the Catalan language.
+His father was a prominent lawyer, linked to the local banking industry.
+After his father died in 1894, Zulueta interrupted his education to work as bank clerk.

-Since 1903 he shared letters with Miguel de Unamuno who encouraged him to travel to Geneva and Paris.
+From 1903, he corresponded with Miguel de Unamuno who encouraged him to travel to Geneva and Paris.
 After a spell in Berlin, he returned to Spain in 1905.
-He was elected as Barcelona municipal councillor in 1905, running within the Alejandro Lerroux's Fraternidad Republicana platform, yet he disengaged from the commitment to the party and moved away from Barcelona.
+He was elected as Barcelona municipal councillor in 1905, on Alejandro Lerroux's Fraternidad Republicana platform.
+But he left the party and moved away from Barcelona.
 He met Francisco Giner de los Ríos (founder and leading figure of the Institución Libre de Enseñanza), for whom he served as interlocutor until 1910, as Giner de los Ríos sought to cultivate the cultural and political bridges between Barcelona and Madrid.
 After starting studies in Philosophy and Letters at the University of Salamanca, he earned the licentiate degree from the Central University in Madrid in 1906.
-He would later earn a PhD from the same centre in 1910, reading a dissertation titled La pedagogía de Rousseau y la educación de las percepciones de espacio y de tiempo ("Rousseau's pedagogy and the education of the perceptions of space and time").
+He later earned a PhD from the same centre in 1910; his dissertation was La pedagogía de Rousseau y la educación de las percepciones de espacio y de tiempo ("Rousseau's pedagogy and the education of the perceptions of space and time").